 Teeth Whitening Treatment

-Once completed, patients can wear their whitening tray for 30-60 minutes twice daily.
+Once completed, patients can wear their whitening trays for 30-60 minutes twice daily.
 Patients can expect to see results gradually appear within a few weeks.

 In-Office Whitening with Zoom™

 Along with take-home whitening kits, we’re proud to offer in-office whitening services using the Zoom whitening process.
-Getting professional whitening in the office often leads to quicker results, making it ideal for upcoming events such as weddings or vacation trips.
+Professional in-office whitening works fast—perfect for last-minute events like weddings or vacations.

 Preparation